Add bots to Microsoft Teams apps

 A bot appears just like any other team member you interact with in a conversation except that it has a hexagonal avatar icon and is always online.

-A bot behaves slightly depending on what kind of conversation it is involved in.
-Teams support several kinds of conversations (called scopes in the Manifest).
+A bot behaves differently depending on what kind of conversation it is involved in.
+Teams supports several kinds of conversations (called scopes in the Manifest).

 teamsAlso called channel conversations